upempty/pynote/vfs-socket-file_operations.md

 ```

-- levels to use protocol operations or file operations(regular or socket or eventfd or else)
+- socket: levels to use protocol operations or file operations (f_op: regular or socket or eventfd or else)

 ```
 vfs to associate fd with underlayer socket, so can use common abstract API whatever regular file or net socket etc.